SphericalLabs/OpenSoundLab/Docs/developer-notes.md

 ## Creating new devices

-Please note that these instructions are still very rudimentary and might not be enough for you to create new devices.
-Better documentation will follow.
+> **Outdated — these instructions will be updated soon.** OpenSoundLab now has a new system for structuring and registering devices: manifest-based collections that are discovered and normalized at runtime by `OSLDeviceRegistry`, instead of hardcoded prefab folders, `DeviceType` enums, spawnable-prefab lists and `[XmlInclude]` registrations.
+The steps below no longer reflect how devices are created and are struck through pending a rewrite.
+In the meantime, see [Assets/OSLDevices/README.md](../Assets/OSLDevices/README.md) and the `OpenSoundLab/Devices/Create Device` wizard.

-### Setup the prefabs
+### ~~Setup the prefabs~~

-*   Add your Prefab "YourDevice" to Resources/Prefabs, or duplicate a similar one
+*   ~~Add your Prefab "YourDevice" to Resources/Prefabs, or duplicate a similar one~~
-*   Add or copy yourDeviceInterface.cs and yourSignalGenerator.cs in a new folder at /Assets/Scripts/YourDevice
+*   ~~Add or copy yourDeviceInterface.cs and yourSignalGenerator.cs in a new folder at /Assets/Scripts/YourDevice~~
-*   Add YourDeviceType to MenuItem.DeviceType and give it a label and category index
+*   ~~Add YourDeviceType to MenuItem.DeviceType and give it a label and category index~~
-*   Add yourDeviceInterface.cs and yourSignalGenerator.cs to your Prefab, or replace old scripts if the prefab was duplicated
+*   ~~Add yourDeviceInterface.cs and yourSignalGenerator.cs to your Prefab, or replace old scripts if the prefab was duplicated~~
-*   Add handle scripts, if not copied
+*   ~~Add handle scripts, if not copied~~
-*   Also create a Prefab Variant of the Prefab in MenuPrefabs
+*   ~~Also create a Prefab Variant of the Prefab in MenuPrefabs~~
-    *   Remove all scripts on the Prefab Variant
+    *   ~~Remove all scripts on the Prefab Variant~~
-    *   Define appearance in the menu
+    *   ~~Define appearance in the menu~~
-    *   TODO: reactivate the auto stripping script?
+    *   ~~TODO: reactivate the auto stripping script?~~
-        *   Add Menu Variant to RemoveDeviceComponents.cs in RemoveDeviceComponents
+        *   ~~Add Menu Variant to RemoveDeviceComponents.cs in RemoveDeviceComponents~~

-### Sync device for multi-user
+### ~~Sync device for multi-user~~

-*   Required for spawning from menu: add to Registered Spawnable Prefabs in both LocalNetworkManager and OslRelayNetworkManager in NetworkManager, i.e. in both oslLocalNetworkScene and oslRelayNetworkScene.
-Do not press "Populate Spawnable Prefabs", since that adds too much undesired stuff.
+*   ~~Required for spawning from menu: add to Registered Spawnable Prefabs in both LocalNetworkManager and OslRelayNetworkManager in NetworkManager, i.e. in both oslLocalNetworkScene and oslRelayNetworkScene.
+Do not press "Populate Spawnable Prefabs", since that adds too much undesired stuff.~~
-*   Add NetworkIdentity, NetworkAuthority, NetworkTransform and whatever else you want to sync on the network, if not copied
+*   ~~Add NetworkIdentity, NetworkAuthority, NetworkTransform and whatever else you want to sync on the network, if not copied~~

-### Make your device copyable and savable
+### ~~Make your device copyable and savable~~

-*   Define YourData in yourDeviceInterface.cs, implement GetData() and Load(InstrumentData d)
+*   ~~Define YourData in yourDeviceInterface.cs, implement GetData() and Load(InstrumentData d)~~
-*   Add YourData and YourDeviceType to xmlUpdate.cs.
-That is two separate switch statements, add them to both.
+*   ~~Add YourData and YourDeviceType to xmlUpdate.cs.
+That is two separate switch statements, add them to both.~~
-*   Add [XmlInclude(typeof(YourData))] to SaveLoadInterface.cs
+*   ~~Add [XmlInclude(typeof(YourData))] to SaveLoadInterface.cs~~

 ## Request integration in official repo and builds